tagtag

 Whatever the outcome of your personal injury case, the resulting funds you are awarded will be known as damages.
 Damages will cover a myriad of costs.
 Some are easy to put a dollar amount on, like medical bills, lost wages, transportation to appointments, and any related physical therapy.
 These are known as economic damages.

-As you go through your case, it is important that you keep a record of all expenses related to your injury.
-Medical bills, receipts from medications, parking fees at the hospital, any expense at all that you incurred while dealing with your injury.
+As you go through your case, you must record all expenses related to your injury.
+Medical bills, receipts from medications, parking fees at the hospital, and any expense you incurred while dealing with your injury.
 Additionally, keep track of how much time you needed to take off from work.
-You can simply request documentation from your employer.
-Retaining a record of all these expenses will be crucial when your case is complete and your award is calculated.
+You can request documentation from your employer.
+Retaining a record of all these expenses will be crucial when your case is complete, and your award is calculated.

 What are non-economic damages?

-Some damages are more difficult to define, and that includes non-economic claims such as pain and suffering.
-Pain and suffering refers to any anguish as a result of your accident.
+Some damages are more difficult to define, including non-economic claims such as pain and suffering.
+Pain and suffering refer to any anguish as a result of your accident.

-How much will I be awarded from my case?
+How much will I be awarded for my case?

-When it comes to determining how much you will be compensated in a personal injury case, permanency is key.
-All personal injury cases are difficult, painful, and potentially traumatic, but if your life will be forever altered after your accident, this will be a huge determining factor in the amount you receive in damages.
-It is vital that your attorney hire appropriate medical experts to fully prove your damages.
+Permanency is key when determining how much you will be compensated in a personal injury case.
+All personal injury cases are difficult, painful, and potentially traumatic, but if your life is forever altered after your accident, this will be a huge determining factor in the amount you receive in damages.
+It is vital that your attorney hire appropriate medical experts to prove your damages fully.

 Are you now unable to perform the same career you were in before your accident?
 Will you suffer permanent and lasting pain?
-Or will you fully recover in six months, with intensive therapy?
-These are the factors that will be used to determine the funds you are awarded.
+Or will you fully recover in six months with intensive therapy?
+These factors will be used to determine the funds you are awarded.

 What is the statute of limitations to file a personal injury lawsuit?

-There are a few things you should keep in mind when you have been injured and are considering a personal injury case.
-First, you have a limited amount of time to file your lawsuit, called a statute of limitations.
-From the moment you are injured, or discover the injury, you need to choose a law firm and begin the process.
+You should keep a few things in mind when you have been injured and are considering a personal injury case.
+First, you have limited time to file your lawsuit, called a statute of limitations.
+When you are injured or discover the injury, you must choose a law firm and begin the process.
 If you wait too long, you may forfeit your right to sue.
 Generally speaking, the statute of limitations is determined by the state.
 In New York, you have three years to file a lawsuit for your injury (you can check out a list of statutes here).
-However, if you are filing against a municipality, the statute will be much shorter.
+However, the statute will be much shorter if you are filing against a municipality.
 If you are filing against the City of New York, you must give notice within 90 days of your accident, and you will have further filing deadlines after that.

-To know how long the statute of limitations is, you need to know who caused the accident, or the party at fault.
+To know how long the statute of limitations is, you must know who caused the accident or the party at fault.
 Sometimes this is very obvious, but often it’s not.
-The party at fault could encompass a lot of things; it could be an individual, a municipality, or a business.
-It can be difficult to figure out who is at fault for your accident.
+The party at fault could encompass many things: an individual, a municipality, or a business.
+It can be difficult to determine who is at fault for your accident.
 For example, if you’ve tripped over a broken sidewalk in front of a supermarket, do you hold the business or the city at fault?
 It will depend on who maintains the sidewalk, and your personal injury attorney will be able to determine the party at fault.

 Of course, there’s no reason you would know the statute of limitations or the party at fault for your claim.
 This is why it’s crucial to seek the advice of a personal injury attorney as soon as you can.
-You don’t want to lose time and find out that by the time you contacted an attorney your claim is already invalid.
-Your attorney will determine who is at fault and advise you of the relevant statute of limitations.
+You don’t want to lose time and find out that your claim is already invalid by the time you contacted an attorney.
+Your attorney will determine who is at fault and advise you of the statute of limitations.

 What evidence is needed for my case?

 Preserve any and all evidence you can!
-For example, if your clothes were torn or bloodied at the time of your accident, save them.
+For example, save if your clothes were torn or bloodied at the time of your accident.
 Take photos of your injury immediately after your accident.
 If applicable, take a photo of any broken or damaged items that could have caused your accident.
 Your attorney will take this one step further by taking photos of the scene, obtaining any video surveillance in the area, and interviewing witnesses.

 Finally, paperwork can be extremely useful.
 Your attorney should be responsible for collecting the necessary documentation, but your input will be essential.
 For example, if police came to the scene of your accident, obtain their information.
 Keeping names and contact information for all potential witnesses, doctors, or any other sources of info will be helpful.
 Any evidence you can get will be helpful for your attorney, so you should try to get as much as you can.